 Don’t forget your jodhpurs for showcasing the sartorial riding staple in its birthplace; crops and hats optional.

 The hotel’s communal areas are accessible for wheelchair users, as is one of the bedrooms.

 All ages welcome.
-Extra beds and breakfast cost 2,500 rupees (about £30) a night for under sixes; and 3,400 rupees (about £40) for children aged six and up.
+Extra beds and breakfast cost around 1,500 rupees a night for children aged 5-10 and 3,000 rupees (about £40) for over-10s; under-fives stay free.
 Babysitting is not available.

 Book one of the bigger rooms, which have space for an extra bed; there are also rooms that are close to each other in their own area of the grounds.

 Playing in the gardens, walks into the village, bird-watching, cycling and horse-riding for over-eights.

 The food served at the hotel is all bought from local farmers’ markets and grey water is used in the gardens.

 Dine under a canopy in the garden for respite from the heat during the day, or sit out under the stars on a candlelit table by night.

 Fit for a king – this is the land of the Raj after all.